google-research/vision_transformer/README.md

 ## Running on cloud

+While above [colabs](#colab) are pretty useful to get started, you would usually want to train on a larger machine with more powerful accelerators.

+### Create a VM

 You can use the following commands to setup a VM with GPUs on Google Cloud:

 ```bash